wjbergin/k8s-homelab/README.md

 # K8s Home Lab

-Set up a Kubernetes cluster on one or more Rasberry PI 4B SBCs for experimenting with Devops tools.
+Set up a Kubernetes cluster running k3s on one or more Rasberry PI 4B SBCs.

 ## Requirements